 pal_gen.throw(ValueError("We don't like large palindromes"))

 Explanation: Generator function in python is one of the important topics in case if we are working on huge data sets or data streams or CSV files (a set of data separated by commas).
 Using the generator function, we can yield a series of values from huge data sets like a number of rows, etc. The below piece of code is a small example of using a generator function on data sets or large CSV files.

 count_rows = 0

 Explanation: It will Count the number of rows present in the text file.

 The above example outputs the count of a number of rows from the file “article.txt”.
 We first open the file in reading mode and then using the yield statement in for loop.

-In python, the generator function which use yield statement instead of a return statement to get a series of values instead of getting a single value.
-A generator function is very easy to implement, its memory-efficient because generators are memory friendly for implementing a sequence of values whereas in the normal function it will use memory for the entire sequence of values to be returned.
+In python, the generator function which use a yield statement instead of a return statement to get a series of values instead of getting a single value.
+A generator function is very easy to implement; it’s memory-efficient because generators are memory friendly for implementing a sequence of values, whereas, in the normal function, it will use memory for the entire sequence of values to be returned.